BZIvanov/Learning-Angular/README.md

-# :a: Learning materials for Angular as part of the SoftUni course :a:
+# :a: Learning materials for Angular :a:

 ## TypeScript